iPhone X review

 Now if someone sees you with an iPhone X they will know it’s an iPhone when they see the interface - but predominantly it will become recognisable from the notch, the name that everyone has assigned to the area at the top of the front of the iPhone that houses the Face ID technology and associated camera.
 There's an infrared camera, flood illuminator, and dot projector as seen below.

 It’s amusing that the notch, which many decried when the iPhone X was announced, has become its most distinct feature.
 The thing that everyone will recognise and that will say this is an iPhone.
-It turns out that the notch isn’t an eye sore, it’s something to be proud of.

 The alternative to the notch is that you have a 7mm bezel at the top but instead, Apple is able to utilise the 'ears' either side which we think is a much more elegant way to do things.